-Actionmarguerite programs undergo an independent certification process on a regular basis.
-Staff, facilities and policies are reviewed by Accreditation Canada to ensure we are meeting best-practice standards established for the personal care field.
-Visiting surveyors note our strengths, evaluate our progress and suggest areas for improvement.
+Actionmarguerite programs undergo an independent, national certification process on a regular basis in conjunction with the Winnipeg Regional Health Authority.
+Our staff, facilities and policies are reviewed by Accreditation Canada to ensure we are meeting best-practice standards established for long term care and other clinical programs.
+Visiting surveyors note our strengths, evaluate our progress and recommend areas for improvement.

 Manitoba PCH Standards Review

 Personal Care Homes (PCH) operating in Manitoba must also meet the provincial government’s standards of care.
 Within these standards are a number of performance measures to guide staff training and policy development.
-The Manitoba government conducts on-site reviews of Actionmarguerite facilities every two years.
+The Manitoba government conducts on-site reviews of each Actionmarguerite facility every two years.